-Engage the deck carrier frame tube sockets on the tractor support arms.
-(Refer to Discharge Chute Installation photo for socket location.)
+- Engage the deck carrier frame tube sockets on the tractor support arms.
+Refer to Mower Deck Installation photo for socket location.
 Slide the deck onto the support arms approximately 3 in.
-(76 mm).
+(76 mm). - Reaching under the tractor, slide the PTO coupler tube onto the tractor's PTO drive shaft.
+Make sure the ring has "snapped" securely on the spline shaft.